mrichards42/xword/doc/window.md

 Puzzles can be saved by selecting `Save` or `Save As` from the `File` menu, or by clicking on the `Save Puzzle` toolbar button.
 If no modifications have been made to the puzzle, the `Save Puzzle` toolbar button will be disabled.
-XWord can also be set to [auto save](preferences.html#auto_save) puzzles after a certain amount of time.
+XWord can also be set to [auto save](preferences.html#miscellaneous_preferences) puzzles after a certain amount of time.

 #### Printing Puzzles ####

 XWord prints puzzles on a single page, attempting to achieve the correct balance between readable clues and a large grid.
 Puzzles can be printed with a blank grid, as currently solved, or with the solution.

+### Edit Menu ###

+The edit menu contains menu items for copying and pasting words and squares.

 ### View Menu ###